twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 L|1|N
 ```

 An ASTM message is an ordered list of lines called records.
-In the message above, each record starts with a Record Type ID, such as O, for the Order record.
+A record is an ordered list of fields.
+A Field Separator separates fields; in this case, a pipe character is used (|).
+Each record starts with a Record Type ID, such as O, for the Order record.
 The Record Type ID identifies what data is contained in each record.

-A record is an ordered list of fields.
-A Field Separator separates each field; in this case, a pipe character is used (|).

 Let's begin with an ASTM Order record with only the essential parts and nothing else.